 Containers are used to manage TRU mixed waste at the WIPP facility.
-These containers are

-4 described in Permit Part 3.
-Off-site CH TRU mixed waste that will be managed and stored as arranged as three (3) packs, in standard waste boxes (SWB), or in standard large box 2s (SLB2s) or shielded containers as 3-packs.
-The waste containers will be visually inspected to ensure that the waste containers are in good condition and that there are no signs that a release has occurred.
-This visual inspection shall not include the center drums of 7-packs and waste containers positioned such that visual observation is precluded due to the arrangement of waste assemblies on the facility pallets.
-If CH TRU mixed waste handling operations should stop for any reason with containers located on the TRUPACT-II Unloading Dock (TRUDOCK storage area of the WHB Unit) or in room 108 while still in the Contact-Handled Packages, primary
+These containers are 3 described in Permit Part 3.
+Off-site CH TRU mixed waste that will be managed and stored as 4 CH TRU mixed waste will arrive in 55-gallon drums arranged as seven (7)-packs, in Ten Drum 5 Overpacks (TDOP), in 85-gallon drums arranged as four (4) packs, in 100-gallon drums arranged as three (3) packs, in standard waste boxes (SWB), or in standard large box 2s 7 8 (SLB2s) or shielded containers as (3)-packs.
+The waste containers will be visually inspected to ensure that the waste containers are in good condition and that there are no signs that a release 9 has occurred.
+This visual inspection shall not include the center drums of 7-packs and waste 10 containers positioned such that visual observation is precluded due to the arrangement of waste 11 assemblies on the facility pallets.
+If CH TRU mixed waste handling operations should stop for 12 any reason with containers located on the TRUPACT-II Unloading Dock (TRUDOCK storage 13 area of the WHB Unit) or in room 108 while still in the Contact-Handled Packages, primary 14 waste container inspections could not be accomplished until the containers of waste are